FabricMC/fabric-docs/develop/getting-started/project-structure.md

 <<< @/reference/latest/src/main/java/com/example/docs/ExampleMod.java#entrypoint

+### ID Helper {#id-helper}

+The official template includes a helper method to easily construct `Identifier`s.
+It is accessible through `ExampleMod.id(...)`:

+<<< @/reference/latest/src/main/java/com/example/docs/ExampleMod.java#id_helper_usage

+The docs make extensive use of this helper.
+When following examples, make sure to replace references to `ExampleMod` with the name of your own mod initialiser.

 ## `src/main/resources` {#src-main-resources}

 The `src/main/resources` folder is used to store the resources that your mod uses, such as textures, models, and sounds.